neuralmagic/sparsify/docs/use-cases-guide.md

 For Training-Aware Experiments, custom use cases are only supported with the APIs for custom integrations.
 This is because non-custom integrations utilize plugins that correspond to the appropriate use case for training pipelines.
 To utilize this, ensure that you have a training pipeline ready to go and inject the Sparsify API into the training pipeline with the desired use case passed in as an argument.
-More info on this specific pathway will be available in the near future as Sparsify development progresses.
+More information on this specific pathway will be available in the near future as Sparsify's development progresses.